rlworkgroup/garage/docs/user/docker_dev.md

 # Build garage Docker image from source

-G~~~~arage source comes with a Makefile that contains recipes for building and running different Docker configurations for garage
+Garage source comes with a Makefile that contains recipes for building and running different Docker configurations for garage

 Garage uses multi-stage Docker builds with the Docker BuildKit backend.
 The